joshnwosu/react-brick-view/README.md

 ![npm-typescript]
 [![License][github-license]][github-license-url]

-`react-brick-view` is lightweight, performant, and responsive masonry layout component that arranges elements in a grid-like structure, with elements of varying heights.
+`react-brick-view` is a lightweight, performant, and responsive masonry layout component that arranges elements in a grid-like structure, with elements of varying heights.
 The elements are placed in such a way that there are minimal gaps between them, creating a cohesive and visually appealing layout.

 [**Live Demo**](https://joshnwosu.github.io/react-brick-layout/)